7 Best Products to Support a Stressed Skin Barrier on Amazon (2026)

 - Moisturizer: CeraVe Moisturizing Cream generously

-What to stop immediately: retinol, all AHAs and BHAs (glycolic, lactic, salicylic), vitamin C serums, niacinamide above 5%, benzoyl peroxide, and any physical scrubs.
-Reintroduce one at a time after the skin feels comfortable and non-reactive for at least 5 consecutive days.
+What to pause first: retinol, AHAs and BHAs (glycolic, lactic, salicylic), strong vitamin C serums, benzoyl peroxide, and physical scrubs.
+Reintroduce one at a time after the skin feels comfortable; stop again if burning or irritation returns.

-How do you know if your skin barrier is damaged?
+How do you know if your skin barrier is stressed?

-Can you use retinol with a damaged skin barrier?
+Can you use retinol when your skin barrier feels stressed?